Steelflier SF746 Review – Seiko VH60 Sweeping Quartz, Sapphire and 200M Under $50

 The Steelflier SF746 proves that true value watchmaking still exists.
 For just over forty dollars, it offers sapphire, 200 m water resistance, a hybrid sweeping Seiko movement, a solid steel bracelet with a milled clasp, and timeless field-pilot styling.

 It’s compact, comfortable, and tough as nails — yet manages to look elegant thanks to the brushed finishes and cathedral hands.
 If you’re after an affordable everyday tool watch with genuine presence, the SF746 deserves a spot on your shortlist.
+We’ve covered several Steelflier watches before, and this one continues the brand’s established design language.

 Specifications Table